freeman-lab/clicloud/README.md

 cli.init(args, cloud)
 ```

-See tinycloud and its CLI for more examples of the functionality.
+See tinycloud and its CLI for more examples of the resulting functionality.

 ## adding options